ecarlisle/fun-with-hugo/content/movie/the-big-lebowski.md

 -->

 ## My Obervations
-1. All the protagonists are bowlers.
+1. All protagonists are bowlers.
-2. All the antagonists are artists.
+2. All antigonists are artists.
-3. Like in Roadhouse, Sam Elliott is awesome!
+3. Like in Roadhouse, Sam Elliott is incredible!

 ## Memorable Quotes